pragmatrix/ScanRat/README.md

 ## Limitations

 - If a direct left and right recursion is used in one rule, the algorithm incorrectly right-associates the parses [as noted by Laurence Tratt in his paper](http://tratt.net/laurie/research/pubs/papers/tratt__direct_left_recursive_parsing_expression_grammars.pdf).
 - The parsers that are built inside a computation expression can not be memoized, but the parsers they refer to, can.
-So it's recommended to refer to parsers from inside computation expressions.
+Therefore it's more efficient to refer to parsers from inside computation expressions instead of putting them inline.

 ## Acknowledges

-Thanks go to
+Many thanks go to

 - [Gordon Tishler](http://sourceforge.net/users/kulibali), the author of the [IronMeta project](http://ironmeta.sourceforge.net/), who implemented the core matching algorithm.